JoniSalonen/Co2EmissionsMobile/README.md

 # Co2EmissionsMobile

-Creator of this project was Joni Salonen

-# Idea
 This projects idea was

 # Used technology

 # Used APIs
 I used 2 different FinnGrids API

 Electricity consumption
 https://data.fingrid.fi/en/dataset/suomessa-kulutetun-sahkon-paastokerroin-reaaliaikatieto